DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 - [Mundus - A Standing Stone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33411);
 - [Apothecary - An Alchemy Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/52130);
 - [Thaumaturgy - An Enchanting Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/57138);
-- [Pilgrim - A Religion Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/54099) - Shrines no longer heal you from any kind of disease, but at the same time blessings are much more useful and stay with you as long as you pray for your chosen diety.
+- [Pilgrim - A Religion Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/54099) - After you pray at the shrine, you won't get cured from any disease, but you will get a power to pray everywhere, not only near shrines.
+Like always, when you do so, you get unique power from the deity you were praying to, but a more unique one than those you get in vanilla.
+You can even take those powers further by obtaining two new perks in your Restoration or Conjuration tree.
 - [Manbeast - A Werewolf Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/44746);
 - [Scion - A Vampire Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/41639).